DoubleML/doubleml-for-py/doc/guide/se_confint.rst

 To demonstrate the bootstrap, we simulate data from a sparse partially linear regression model.
 Then we estimate the PLR model and perform the multiplier bootstrap.
-Joint confidence intervals based on the multiplier bootstrap are then obtained with the method ``confint()`` or do a multiple hypotheses testing adjustment of p-values from a high-dimensional model can be performed with the method ``p_adjust``.
+Joint confidence intervals based on the multiplier bootstrap are then obtained with the method ``confint()``.
+Besides that, a multiple hypotheses testing adjustment of p-values from a high-dimensional model can be obtained with the method ``p_adjust``.

 .. tabbed:: Python